 Advanced Placement Program at Isabella Graham Hart School of Practical Nursing

 IGH is the only practical nursing program in the area to offer advanced placement.
+Advanced placement provides students who possess fundamental knowledge of nursing and clinical hours from a nursing program with an opportunity to continue their nursing education.
 Students join the ongoing class in either January or June, in the second semester.

 More information about advanced placement and requirements